kinecosystem/agora-api/README.md

-# Kin API
+# Agora API

-The collection of APIs and models that various services use to interact with each other.
+The collection of APIs and models that can be used to interact with the Agora services.